Bamsi Beyrek

 Bamsi Beyrek (Bamsı Beyrək, بامسی بئیرک, Bamsı Beyrek, Bamsi Beýrek) is a character in the Book of Dede Korkut and in Turkish, Azeri and some Altai legends.
 Despite his stories being far-stretched, it is believed that he may have indeed been a real person.

-Beyrek's character has also been adapted in the Turkish TV series, Diriliş: Ertuğrul, and its sequel, Kuruluş: Osman, by the same actor in both series, Nurettin Sönmez.
-Burak Aksak also named one of his films "Bamsı Beyrek" about a love experienced in Oghuz Turks.
+Burak Aksak named one of his films "Bamsı Beyrek" about a love experienced in Oghuz Turks.

 The film is centered around Legend II of the Book of Dede Korkut, the dastan is mainly about Bamsi.
 In Bamsı Beyrek, he is portrayed by Uraz Kaygılaroğlu.

 In the Book of Dede Korkut

 Character and appearance

 Bamsi Beyrek was the best friend of Salur Kazan, the main character in the stories.
-He was also one of the four most handsome men of all the Oghuz noblemen, but was quite emotional, and he took irrational steps sometimes.
+He was also one of the four most handsome men of all the Oghuz noblemen but was quite emotional, and he took irrational steps sometimes.
 His horse's name was Dengiboz or Bengiboz, and it was grey in colour.